 Nolah Original 10 doesn’t sleep hot, but it doesn’t sleep especially cold either.
 We’d say it’s temperature neutral.
 Honestly, the temperature in your room or whether you’re wearing flannel pajamas will most likely be the dominating factor in determining whether you sleep hot or not.

-There are two important factors—on top of what we’ve already mentioned in this review—that couples should consider when selecting a new mattress: (1) how well it isolates motion and (2) how strong are the edges of the bed.
+There are two other important factors—on top of what we’ve already mentioned in this review—that couples should consider when selecting a new mattress: (1) how well it isolates motion and (2) how strong are the edges of the bed.

 Nolah Original 10 does a very good job of isolating motion, meaning movement on one side of the bed doesn’t really transfer to the other side.
 Motion isolation is important for couples with restless sleepers, because no one likes getting woken up every time their partner gets up to use the restroom or grab a snack in the middle of the night.

 In regards to edge support, the Original 10 is just average, like a lot of other 10″ all-foam beds.
 You do get a bit of that roll-off feeling, which can be unnerving.
-It’s not bad, but we’ve tested plenty of mattresses with better edge support, including the Beautyrest Black and Nest Bedding Alexander Signature.
+It’s not bad, but we’ve tested plenty of mattresses with better edge support, including Beautyrest Black.
 Edge support is truly only critically important for couples that share a smaller size mattress like a twin XL or a full.